Skip to content

 }

-You'll notice that the only difference between this code and using std::thread is swapping std::thread for std::jthread and removing the explicit join() line.
-But if it only auto-joined, there would be no fundamental difference from our hand-written RAII guard—the real killer feature of std::jthread lies in its destruction behavior: before joining, it first calls request_stop(), and only then does it join().
-The pseudocode looks roughly like this:
+You will notice the only difference is replacing std::thread with std::jthread and removing the join() line.
+But if it only auto-joined, there would be no fundamental difference from a hand-written RAII guard. std::jthread's real killer feature is in its destructor behavior: before joining, it first calls request_stop(), then join().
+The pseudo-code looks roughly like this:

 cpp